abushadab/launchdb/docs/platform/auth-service.md

 ## Database Schema

-Users are stored in the per-project database in the `auth.users` table:
+Users are stored in the per-project database in the `auth` schema:

 ```sql
 CREATE SCHEMA IF NOT EXISTS auth;